When can YOU get the vaccine? It depends on your health, occupation and where you live

 "The categories are broad enough for states to be more focused or less focused on certain populations," she said.

-With doses limited, as they are now, observers aren't seeing much variation from state to state, but it should be more apparent as the vaccine becomes more available.
+With doses limited, as they are now, observers aren't seeing much variation from state to state, but disparities will be more apparent as the vaccine becomes more available.

 Who is making decisions at the state level?